kklein/kklein.github.io/content/posts/2023-05-30-use_it_or_lose_it.md

 am not obviously held back by others and still don't reach that situation.
 An example of that could be developing asthma in the midst of a marathon preparation.

-An internal gatekeeper would mean that something inside of be sabotages the attempt to reach said situation, either by preventing me from trying at all or by maintaining a certain reservation, suffocating true belief.
-An example of that could be wanting to work with a topic, say Reinforcement Learning, thinking about a way to get there, e.g. by working through a course on Reinforcement Learning, but then telling myself that this doesn't make any sense anyway since I haven't perfected my multivariate calculus skills - which Reinforcement Learning approaches might draw from.
+An internal gatekeeper would mean that something inside of me sabotages the attempt of reaching said situation, either by preventing me from trying at all or by maintaining a certain reservation, suffocating true belief.
+An example of that could be wanting to work with on a topic, say Reinforcement Learning, thinking about a way to get there, e.g. by working through a course on Reinforcement Learning, but then telling myself that this doesn't make any sense anyway since I haven't perfected my multivariate calculus skills - which Reinforcement Learning approaches might draw from.

 An external gatekeeper would mean that a person wields some kind of power to influence the path between me and my desired situation and uses that power to burn any bridges.
-An example of that could be an employer who doesn't hire me for he lacks the trust in my abilities.
+An example of that could be an employer who doesn't hire me for he lacks the conviction in my abilities.

 Note that all of these prevention mechanisms might be well-justified and have a net positive effect on me.
 Yet, at times they might be unjustified and have a net negative effect.
 In the latter case, it'd be great to get rid of them.